AdesisNetlife/yawds/README.md

 5. Start coding!

+## Packages

+By default, the following packages will be installed on the provisioning process

+- bower@latest
+- yeoman@latest
+- grunt-cli@latest
+- compass@latest

 ## Update

 You can easily uptade the whole software stack automatically when a new version is available

-To update it, you just need to run `update.cmd`
+By default, `yawds` checks for new versions on each start, however you can do it manually running `update.cmd`

 > Note that the environment only will update stack/ directory.
-> All the user configuration or packages installed will remain across updates
+> All the user configuration or packages installed will remain between updates

 ## Customization

-If you are a devops or an architect, `YAWDS` allows you to configure the environment for your own projects.
+If you are a devops or an architect, `yawds` allows you to configure the environment for your own projects.

-You can provide a pre-configured environment for a specific execution environment, for example, setting a pre-defined http proxy
+You can provide a pre-configured environment for a specific execution environment, for example, setting a pre-defined http proxy or packages provisioning

 ### Create your custom environment